nasa/fprime/docs/UsersGuide/best/rate-group.md

 rates of the various rate groups and drives the `CycleIn` port of the rate group driver.
 Most projects implement a clock component that translates between the system clock and the port call to rate group driver's cycle in port.

-The referenece application calls the cycle in port followed by a sleep for the system clock time within a while loop to simulate a system driven clock.
+The reference application calls the cycle in port followed by a sleep for the system clock time within a while loop to simulate a system driven clock.

 ## Active Rate Group